Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Experiments

-This section addresses \textbf{RQ2}.
-To assess the effect of each component in our framework, we conduct the ablation study by testing the following variants of HeatGNN: \begin{itemize} \item HeatGNN w/o PL: Remove the physics loss from HeatGNN removes the constraints on the EIEL module. \item HeatGNN w/o TG: Remove the TG module and use only the STGL module for direct forecasting, while retaining the EIEL module to guide the output of the framework. \item HeatGNN w/o TP: Remove the EIEL and TG modules and only keep the STGL module for forecasting. \end{itemize}
+We conduct the ablation study by testing the following variants of HeatGNN: (1) “w/o PL”, remove the physics loss from HeatGNN, i.g. remove the constraints on the EIEL module; (2) “w/o TG”, remove the TG module and use only the STGL module for forecasting while retaining the EIEL module to guide the output of the framework; (3) “w/o TG+EIEL”, remove the EIEL and TG modules and only keep the STGL module for forecasting due to the TG module being based on the EIEL module.

-The ablation study results of RMSE and PCC are shown in Table \ref{tab:abl}.
-The results show that our proposed HeatGNN performs robustly across most cases, except for horizon=4 in the US-States dataset.
+The ablation study results of RMSE and PCC are shown in Table \ref{tab:ablation}.
+The results show that our proposed HeatGNN performs robustly across most cases.
 The physical loss incorporates domain knowledge of epidemic transmission, particularly benefiting high-variability regions (e.g., Japan-Prefectures and US-Regions) and long-term forecasting.
-Removing the physics loss results in the model lacking intrinsic epidemic transmission mechanism constraints, which increases the forecasting error and reduces its ability to capture trends.
-However, its impact is limited in the US-States dataset, which is low volatility and relatively uniform data.
+Removing the physics loss (“w/o PL”) results in the model lacking intrinsic epidemic transmission mechanism constraints, which increases the forecasting error and reduces its ability to capture trends.
+However, its impact is limited in the US-States dataset, which has low volatility and relatively uniform data.
+In fact, the “w/o PL” variant performs comparably to HeatGNN on the US-State dataset at some forecast horizons, suggesting that the benefits of physical loss's regularization are less significant in more stable, homogeneous regions.

 The TG module is crucial for modeling cross-regional epidemic transmission.
-After removing the TG module, the model is significantly weaker at capturing the intrinsic epidemic transmission relationship between locations.
-While it has a similar role to the physics loss across datasets, its impact on forecasting performance is more pronounced.
-Additionally, the EIEL module enhances the effectiveness of the TG module, further improving the model's ability to capture epidemic transmission.
-Relying solely on the STGL module is insufficient for addressing complex epidemic forecasting tasks.
-When both the TG and EIEL modules are removed, the model struggles to accurately capture epidemic transmission over extended time horizons, resulting in a significant decline in forecasting performance.
-These findings suggest that the modules interact synergistically to achieve optimal performance in HeatGNN.
+After removing the TG module (“w/o TG”), the model is significantly weaker at capturing the intrinsic epidemic transmission relationship between locations.
+While it has a similar role to the physics loss across datasets, its impact on performance is more pronounced.
+This is particularly evident in the US-Region and US-State datasets, where the “w/o TG” leads to a significant drop in PCC and an increase in RMSE.
+Moreover, on the Australia-COVID dataset, “w/o TG” slightly improves RMSE at longer horizons, suggesting that TG may introduce redundancy when inter-regional transmission is weak, while PCC still drops, indicating that TG remains useful for capturing trend consistency.